 Other names: Trevor

-Story: Trevor Sharpe was born in 1885 in Marnhull.
-He was the son of Walter Sharpe, a farmer, and Julia Sharpe.
-In 1906 he married Laura Blanche Foot.
-They had three children: a boy and two girls.
+Story: Trevor Sharpe was born in 1885 in Marnhull and baptised there on 12th April 1885.
+He was the son of Walter Sharpe, a farmer, and Julia Elizabeth Sharpe (née Rowland).
+On 6th February, 1906 he married Laura Blanche Foot.
+They had three children: Hilda May (b.1907), Walter (b.
+1912) and Mildred B. (b.
+1917).
 At the time of the 1911 Census he was working as a gardener and living at Donhead St. Mary, Wiltshire.
-He enlisted in the Dorset Yeomanry (Service No. 230785) and at the time of his death held the rank of Corporal.
+Later Electoral Rolls show the family had moved to Butts Knapp, Shaftesbury, by 1918.
+Trevor enlisted in Shaftesbury in the Dorset (Queen's own) Yeomanry (Service No. 1543) but later transferred to the Corps of Hussars (Service No. 230785) and at the time of his death held the rank of Corporal.
 He served in Egypt and was awarded the Victory and British War medals.
 On 13th October 1918 he died of pneumonia on board the hospital ship HMHS Assaye and was buried at sea.
-His name appears on the Chatby Memorial, Alexandria and on the memorial to the Queen's Own Dorset Yeomanry in St. Mary's Church, Sherborne.
-He is remembered on the Cann War Memorial, Shaftesbury on which the spelling of his surname is "Sharp", although the correct name is "Sharpe".
+His name appears on the Chatby Memorial, Alexandria and on the memorial to the Dorset (Queen's Own) Yeomanry in St. Mary's Church, Sherborne.
+He is remembered on the Cann War Memorial, Shaftesbury on which the spelling of his surname is "Sharp", although the correct name is "Sharpe" but this is carried through in many records throughout the family.
+His brothers, Montague Harry Sharpe, Denzil Walter Claude Sharpe, Kenneth Cyril Sharpe and Leo Vernon Sharpe, all served and all survived the conflict.